Animals rescued per year

 It is the humane thing to do.
 Many times the animals need rescuing as a result of human activity and interference; for example, seals could be suffering from injury due to boat strikes or dog bites, or pups may have been separated from their mothers by people on the beach.
 Researchers can also use blood samples and other data acquired through the care of these animals to provide information about the health of animals and their habitats.
 Should a problem arise in the harbour seal population in the future, there will be a significant amount of information for scientists to consult.

 Oil spills: oil is especially dangerous to sea otters as it penetrates their fur and destroys its buoyancy and insulating capacity.

-Beaching: we do not know why cetaceans (whales and dolphins) beach themselves, but their immense weight crushes their organs and their need for moisture results in death on land.
+Beaching: we do not know why cetaceans (whales, dolphins and porpoises) beach themselves, but when on land, their immense weight can crush their organs.

 Illness: malnourishment is the most common illness and prevails with orphaned seal pups.
 Marine mammals are also vulnerable to viral, bacterial, fungal, or parasitic infections.

 Pollution: marine debris (see above) and chemical pollutants are found in the ocean, impacting marine mammals or the food they eat.